Saibot393/Rideable/README.md

 - Grappling: to allow tokens to grapple one another
 - Prevent enemy riding: to stop tokens from riding enemy tokens (GMs ignore this setting)
 - Adjust rider size: to reduce the size of riders should their size be greater or equal to the size of the ridden token
+- Rider movement default setting: to set the default Rider movement behaviour for new players
 #### Client:
 - Rider movement: to decide what shall happen if a rider tries to move while still being mounted, either dismount the rider, stop the movement or move the ridden token
 - Message popups: to activate some popups on certain actions
 - Own message popups only: to only show message popups from tokens you control
 #### Tokens (separate tab):
 - Token is Rideable: to override world default for this token
+- Mount on enter: to mount tokens that enter this token/tile automatically
 - Tile name [*Tiles only*]: to set the name rideable will use for this tile
 - Maximum riders: to override world default for this token
+- Custom riding height: to set the height used for tokens riding this token
 - Rider positioning: to set in which pattern rider tokens should be placed (Row or Circle)
 - Token form: to set the form used to define this tokens border (Circle/Ellipse or Rectangle)
 - Riders can move freely: to allow riders to move freely within this tokens borders (if the token is moved, all riders will keep their relative position)